lakshmi-purushothaman/Devops-Webapp/README.md

-# Devops-Webapp
+## Simple Flask Web App

-Simple Python Web application to demonstrate kong routing
+This is the source code for the tutorial on https://www.learnaws.org/.